 The first choice for me is Thank You Mr. Falker by Patricia Polacco.
 In fact, I think many of her books include themes of perseverance.
 I start with this book every year, and my favorite scene is when her grandfather pours the honey on the book to show the sweetness of reading.
 I’ve thought about doing that in class many times, but I treasure my library so much that I hate the thought of ruining the books.
 When I share it, I swear, I look a little like this by the end.
 Anyone else?

 The thing about this book that gets to me is the image of Patricia actually living through years of heartache and no one noticing.
 I think it’s honestly a book that has motivated me to be the teacher I am today.
 I just can’t bear the thought of a child leaving my class with reading issues going unnoticed. (so I’m off the topic of perseverance a bit there…sorry).
 Anyway, children who struggle need to realize they are not alone and that through hard work and focused assistance, they are not destined to a life of poor reading.
-Click HERE to check out my unit.
+Click HERE to check out my unit or use the buy now button below.

 Amazing Grace by Mary Hoffman: